 Detailed engagement analytics for a specific content card and timeframe.

-Content Insights shows how content is performing in real-time with a snapshot on the Content page or a full report on the Measure page.
-On the Content page, individual content can be compared using key content performance metrics.
+Content Insights shows how content is performing in real-time with a snapshot on the Planner page or a full report on the Measure page.
 Use Content Insights to understand what is resonating with employees and to guide future content strategy.

-The Content Insight Report requires entering the Content ID, which you can find in one of two ways:
+The Content Insight Report under Measure > Reports requires entering the Content ID, which you can find in one of two ways:

 - Generating the Content Insights List Report and pulling the Content ID from the report.